Yordan471/RockPaperScissorsByYordan471/README.md

 # RockPaperScissorsByYordan471
-A program played by two player.
+A program played by two players.